dapr/docs/daprdocs/content/en/developing-applications/middleware.md

 ## Configuring app middleware pipelines

-You can also use any middleware components when making service-to-service invocation calls for example for token validation in a zero-trust environment, a request transformation for a specific app endpoint or to apply OAuth policies.
+You can also use any middleware components when making service-to-service invocation calls.
+For example, for token validation in a zero-trust environment, a request transformation for a specific app endpoint, or to apply OAuth policies.

 Service-to-service invocation middleware components apply to all outgoing calls from Dapr sidecar to the receiving application (service) as shown in the diagram below.